shmcfarl/calisti_workshop/01-gettingstarted.md

 ## The Calisti Dashboard - Topology View

-Click the three horizontal menu lines at the top-left of the screen > Select TOPOLOGY.
+Click the three horizontal menu lines at the top-left of the screen > Select "TOPOLOGY".

 In the "NAMESPACES" list, select "smm-demo" checkbox if it is not already checked.